Sunday, 29 April 2012

 Ten Pound Poms

-Our family of five – my Mum and my Dad, thirteen year old sister Jean, five year old brother Phillip and me.
+There were five of us – my Mum and my Dad, thirteen year old sister Jean, five year old brother Phillip, and me.

-We were “Ten Pound Poms” on our way to Australia on the P&O Liner, “Strathaird,” and I was a wide-eyed nine year old with few memories of being further from home than the Barton bus depot at the end of the road in Beeston, the town in Nottinghamshire where I was born.
+We were “Ten Pound Poms” on our way to Australia on the P&O Liner, “Strathaird,” and I was an under-sized, openmouthed kid with few memories of being further from my front doorstep than the Barton bus depot a couple of hundred yards down the the road from the semi-detached house where I was born in Beeston, Nottinghamshire.

-Having sold the family house a few weeks earlier we had started the year living for a while in rented accommodation in Mapperley before embarking from Tilbury on that day in January.
+Having sold that same family home a few weeks earlier, we had started the year living in rented accommodation in Mapperley before embarking from Tilbury on that day in January.

-The whole trip took about five weeks and started with the roughest of initiations as the ship ploughed its way through Biscay towards the relative sanctuary of the Mediterranean Sea where we called briefly at Malta, but were not permitted ashore.
-I remember a few days later the vessel gliding like a true "ship of the desert" through the Suez and before that the bumboats alongside our ship at Port Said, clinging to us like burrs as they went about their business of selling their souvenirs and collectables.
-Brown skinned men in baggy trousers wearing white taqiyah skullcaps, their boats looking as though they had come to us via Aladdin's storeroom, rocking from side to side while with ropes and baskets they passed up their wares and our passengers passed down their money.
-My mum bought a couple of wooden plates inlaid with shells.
-She told me years later that one of the first things the local vicar said, when he came to introduce himself as we settled to our new life in the far north of Australia, was what nice collection plates they would make.
+The whole trip took about five weeks and started with the roughest of initiations as the ship navigated through the Bay of Biscay towards the sanctuary of the Mediterranean Sea calling briefly at Malta, where passengers were not permitted ashore.
+A few days later the vessel was a true ship of the desert, gliding gently through the Suez after an earlier stop at Port Said where the bumboats came alongside, clinging like burrs as their traders went about their business of selling their collectables.
+Brown-skinned men in baggy trousers wearing white taqiyah skullcaps, the boats looking like they had come straight from Ali Baba's warehouse, rocking from side to side while with ropes and baskets they passed up their wares and our passengers passed down their money.
+Mum bought a couple of wooden plates inlaid with shells.
+She said years later that the first thing the local vicar said, when he came to introduce himself as we settled to our new life in the far north of Australia, was what nice collection plates they would make.

-There's not a lot that a nine year old would remember of such a trip - but the memories of a long exciting sea voyage left an overwhelming impression, and were a major contributor to my decision to make a career myself as a seafarer a little over ten years later - but as they say, that's another story.
+You might think that there is not a lot that a child of that age would remember of such a trip - but the memories of a long exciting sea voyage left an overwhelming impression, and I suspect were a major contributor to my decision to make a career myself as a seafarer a little over ten years later - a story for another day.

-Strathaird was then already over 20 years old having been around since 1932.
-With a length of 200 metres and a 24 metre beam, she weighed over 22,500 tons and cruised at 20 knots.
-She carried a crew of 480 and over 1,200 single class passengers.
-Like most of her kind she was a troop carrier during the war and along with her sisters, Stratheden, Strathmore and Strathnaver, these wonderful ships delivered a hundred thousand or more fresh faced new immigrants to Australia during the fifties and the early sixties.
+Strathaird was over 20 years old having been around since 1932.
+200 metres long with a 24 metre beam, she weighed over 22,500 tons and cruised at 20 knots.
+She had a crew of nearly 500 and over 1,200 single class passengers.
+Like most of her kind she was a troop carrier during the war and along with her sisters, Stratheden, Strathmore and Strathnaver, these wonderful ships delivered a hundred thousand or more optimistic and sometimes war-weary immigrants to Australia during the fifties and the early sixties.
 She was retired from service in 1961 and sold to a Hong Kong breakers yard where I like to think she was recycled into something more dignified than razor blades or paper clips.

 Our first opportunity to step on to foreign soil was at the port of Aden, now part of Yemen, but at that time a colony of the British Empire at the eastern approaches to the Red Sea.
 After that it was on to Colombo in Sri Lanka.
-It was called Ceylon in 1955; a place of overwhelming smells and the colours and intensity of the sub-continent at its most intoxicating.
-There were beggars on every street, in every doorway, and by every road.
-Vendors thrust their treasures in our faces and followed us as we were hustled along the busy thoroughfares.
+Known in 1955 as the Dominion of Ceylon, it was a place of overwhelming smells, colours, and the intensity of the sub-continent at its most intoxicating.
+A multitude of vendors and beggars were on every street, in every doorway, and by every road.
+Traders thrust their treasure in our faces and followed us as we were hustled along the busy thoroughfares.
 The throng of humanity after the relative calm of shipboard life was overpowering.

-Yet for a nine year old post-war schoolboy, the most exciting thing I remember to this day was the thrill of being in Aden and Ceylon and being able to buy postage stamps from those countries to add to my collection.
-Vendors were everywhere and I pestered the daylights out of my parents to let me spend some money.
+Yet for a wide-eyed post-war schoolboy, the most exciting thing I remember to this day was the thrill of being in Aden and Ceylon and being able to buy postage stamps from those countries to add to my collection and I pestered the daylights out of my parents to let me spend some money to enhance my philatelic collection.

-After Ceylon the ship made the long trip across the Indian Ocean to Fremantle.
-We went through some frightening monsoon weather and one night a passenger fell overboard.
-The ship spent several hours circling around but he was never found - a dreadful way to go.
+After Ceylon, we made the long trip across the Indian Ocean to Fremantle.
+Strathaird plowed through frightening monsoon weather which included a night when an unfortunate passenger fell overboard.
+The ship circled for several hours to no avail - a dreadful way to go.

 We disembarked in Sydney on a hot February day and soon after were on a long train journey north to Brisbane.
 Together with other Queensland bound settlers, we were accommodated at the Yungaba Immigration Centre, our home for the next few weeks.
 Yungaba was the first port of call for many thousands of the migrants who came to Queensland.
 Situated on the tip of the Kangaroo Point peninsula at a sweeping bend in the Brisbane River and with three-sided water views, it was a wonderful location for such an establishment.
 Although it was a government-run institution, there was a welcoming concern for the comfort and welfare of its residents; not just for compassionate reasons, but also because of the competition that existed between the states as they each attempted to attract migrants who could boost their labour force.
 I think my parents were quite happy to be placed there even after the relative luxury of shipboard life.

-My father had a job organised before we left Britain, and shortly after arriving in Brisbane, Dad flew to North Queensland where he was to start work as a motor mechanic at a small garage in the town of Mossman.
-Dad’s first assignment was to find a home for us to live in and to get settled into his new job.
-The rest of us were to follow by train a week or two later.
+With a job already lined up before leaving Britain, it was not long after arriving in Brisbane, that Dad flew to North Queensland where he was to start work as a garage motor mechanic in the small town of Mossman.
+His first assignment was to find a home for us to live in and to get settled into his new job.
+The rest of us would follow by train a few weeks later.

-At the Burdekin River which separates the towns of Home Hill on the south and Ayr on the north, the rail bridge was under several feet of water and the train was unable to cross.
-Together with the other passengers, we struggled from the train with our luggage, and lining up in the rain, waited to cross the mile-wide fast flowing river.
-With the muddy water almost lapping the gunwales, we were ferried in tiny flat-bottom boats, not much bigger than fishing "tinnies", across to the other shore.
-Once there we were all squeezed into another even older train for the remaining 300 miles of the journey north.
+At the Burdekin River which separates the towns of Home Hill on the south and Ayr on the north, the old rail bridge was under several feet of water and the train was unable to cross.
+Together with the other passengers, we gathered our luggage, including unnecessary hats and coats, and struggled from the train to line up in the rain and wait to cross the mile-wide fast flowing river.
+As muddy water lapped the gunwales, we scrambled into tiny bobbing flat-bottom boats, not much more than fishing tinnies, and insecurely perched on benches and suitcases we were ferried across to the other shore.
+Once there we were squeezed into another even older train for the remaining 300 miles of the journey north.

 We lived in Mossman for about a year and then moved back down the Cook Highway to the big smoke – Cairns, where Dad got a job as workshop foreman at the Cairns City Council.
 Cairns was not the modern tourist town it is now – just a few streets, a muddy esplanade, no traffic lights, no parking meters and lots of places for youngsters to go swimming and exploring.
 There were many adventures to follow, and many memorable years but none perhaps as remarkable for me as 1955.